paulscherrerinstitute/ecmccfg/examples/test/homing/readme.md

 5. Homing is performed.
 ECMC_HOME_POS will be the new position at the center point of the two latched positions in step 2 and 4.

 ### ECMC_SEQ_HOME_BWD_HOME                 = 7,
-1. Axis moves backward untill positive edge detected in limit switch signal.
+1. Axis moves backward untill positive edge detected in home switch signal.
 Position is latched. (polarity of home sensor can be changed)
 2. Axis stops
 3. Homing is performed.
 ECMC_HOME_POS will be the new position at the position latched in step 1.

 ### ECMC_SEQ_HOME_FWD_HOME                 = 8,
-1. Axis moves forward untill positive edge detected in limit switch signal.
+1. Axis moves forward untill positive edge detected in home switch signal.
 Position is latched. (polarity of home sensor can be changed)
 2. Axis stops
 3. Homing is performed.
 ECMC_HOME_POS will be the new position at the position latched in step 1.